 More Than Just a Pretty Face in the Hamptons

-Gardens are sanctuaries for birds, butterflies, bees AND people.
+Gardens are sanctuaries for birds, butterflies, bees, AND people.
 Gardens reduce stress and improve our sense of focus and well-being.
 Gardens offer tranquility and awaken our sense of wonder and awe.
-Gardens heighten our senses and surprise us as the seasons transition.
+Gardens heighten our senses and surprise us from season to season.

 - Annual & Perennial Gardens